Cook Islands Information

 The Rarotongan Visitor Centre is located in the main township of Avarua next to the ANZ bank.
 It is open Monday to Friday – 8am to 4pm.

 Services here are all 240 volts AC H2/50 cycle.
 North American and some European appliances will need adaptor plugs suited for New Zealand to use dual voltage appliances such as shavers and hair dryers.

 A 24 hour hospital and dental service is available.
 There are no poisonous animals or insects in the Cook Islands although insect repellent is advised for inland ventures.

 Road & Driving

 All cars drive on the left hand side of the road.
 Speed limit is 50km in a car.
 For scooters the speed limit is 40 kph without a helmet, or 50 kph with a helmet.

-You must obtain a Cook Islands drivers licence from police head quarters in Avarua.
-The cost is $20.00.
-If you do not already hold a motorbike licence and wish to ride a scooter you are required to do a short proficiency test at an additional cost of $5.
-Temporary 24 hour licences and proficiency tests can also be obtained at our preferred rental car agent.
+You no longer are required to obtain a Cook Islands Driver's License to drive a car in the Cook Islands if you have a valid driver's license from your home country.
+If you do not already hold a motorbike licence and wish to ride a scooter you are required to do a proficiency test and pay an additional fee.

 A mixture of Cook Island Maori and English.
 All Cook Islanders are taught English at school.